 Nothing says Happy Valentine’s Day like a bouquet of flowers from your loved one.
-However, when you have kids, you don’t expect them to go out and buy you a bouquet of flowers, because they usually don’t have the money or they’re 4 years old as my daughter.
+However, when you have kids, you don’t expect them to go out and buy you a bouquet of flowers, because they usually don’t have the money or they’re 4 years old like my daughter.
 However, there is an effortless and inexpensive way that you can get those flowers and one that you would appreciate since it was done with lots of love.
 All you need is some cupcake liners, and voila, you would have made some cupcake liner flowers.

 Madison and I have been on a craft kick, and those of you I message with frequently on social media may have seen the photos of what we’ve been doing.
 We do a TON of crafting, and I’m at Michaels almost every week just picking up more craft supplies.
 Michaels always has great deals, and when there’s a coupon, I’m there!
 Crafting is a great way to keep your little one occupied when the weather isn’t too great outdoors.

 |Artwork on PS 305, Brooklyn NY|

 The past two weeks, we were buried under a lot of snow, and it was also cold for us here in Colorado.
 I know most people think of Colorado as a “ski country,” but unfortunately, or maybe I should say, fortunately, we don’t live in Aspen.
 While I’m accustomed to bitter cold temperatures, having lived in NYC for most of my life, the weather here in Colorado is relatively mild.
 This is Madison’s 4th winter, and she isn’t a fan and never has been.